zvakanaka/rpi-oled/README.md

 The tool works similar to oher command line tools like git in that the first parameter of the command is always the command that is to be executed, followed by further parameters.
 All parameters except the command parameter are always optional.

+#### Available commands
+clearDisplay, writeString, dimDisplay, invertDisplay, turnOnDisplay, turnOffDisplay, drawPixel, drawLine, fillRect, drawRect, drawBitmap, startScroll, stopScroll, setCursor

 #### Global parameters
 - `--width` or `-w` Width of the display in pixel (default `128`)
 - `--height` or `-h` Height of the display in pixels (default `64`)
 - `--address` or `-a` The OLEDs I2C address (default `0x3C`)
 - `--bus` or `-b` The I2C bus to be used (default `"/dev/i2c-1"`)
-- `--datasize' The number of bytes to send via I2C in one go (default `16`)
+- `--datasize` The number of bytes to send via I2C in one go (default `16`)
-- `--microviev' Add this parameter if you're using a microview display (default not enabled)
+- `--microviev` Add this parameter if you're using a microview display (default not enabled)
 - `--noclear` or `-`n Do not clear the display before drawing command (default not enabled)

 #### Command-specific parameters